 - § 1.
 Tuition fees become payable upon signing the study contract or the agreement in Student SelfService. - § 2.
 Upon signing the contract or upon the agreement in the Student SelfService, the student will receive a request for payment to the amount of the fees outstanding at that moment.
 He pays immediately.
 The tuition fees are recalculated upon each change in the student's curriculum.
-As the case may be, the student will receive a bi-weekly request for payment via his VUB email address.

-§ 3.
-Non-payment will be sanctioned with a suspension of enrolment.
-A student who, even after a reminder, fails to pay the full amount of the tuition fees due, including any additional administrative costs, before the set due date, will be suspended administratively.
+As the case may be, the student will receive a bi-weekly request for payment via his VUB email address. - § 3.
+Non-payment means that participation in exams cannot legally occur.
+A student who, even after a reminder, fails to pay the full amount of the tuition fees due, including any additional administrative costs, before the set due date, will additionally be suspended.
 As long as the outstanding tuition fee has not been settled in full, proof of education credits, diplomas and certificates (including any associated diploma and certificate supplements describing the knowledge and skills acquired by the holders and this with respect to each academic year in which the student has been/was enrolled) will be retained.
 A student who has not paid the tuition fees due by the end of the corresponding academic year is not allowed to (re-)enrol.
-The suspension will only be revoked after all the amounts due have been paid.
 In no case is the student released from the obligation to pay the amount due, together with the administrative fee.